The Mystical City of God in a Year Podcast

 Fr.
-Edward Looney was ordained a priest for the Diocese of Green Bay June 6, 2015, and currently serves as Administrator of St. Francis and St. Mary Parish, Brussels and St. Peter/St. Hubert Parish, Lincoln/Rosiere.
+Edward Looney was ordained a priest for the Diocese of Green Bay June 6, 2015, and currently serves as Pastor of St. Francis and St. Mary Parish, Brussels and St. Peter/St. Hubert Parish, Lincoln/Rosiere.

 At a young age, Fr.
 Looney fostered a devotion to the Blessed Virgin Mary, which has remained with him to this day.
 As a young boy, he joined the parish community for the Rosary after daily Mass.
 While growing up, he regularly watched The Song of Bernadette and became mesmerized by the story of Our Lady of Lourdes.

 Marian pilgrimage has been central to Fr.
 Looney’s life.
 During the summer of 2005 Fr.
 Looney, as a high school sophomore, made a Marian pilgrimage to the Shrine of Our Lady of Good Help (Champion, WI).
 This pilgrimage opened the door of his heart to discern more seriously a priestly vocation.
 He has visited Marian shrines all across the world, including Lourdes, Fatima, Knock, Beauraing, Banneux, Pontmain, and Rue du Bac.

 Fr.
 Looney began writing books while still in seminary, first penning a children’s book called The Story of Sister of Adele.
 He published other books including Breakfast in Bethlehem, Praying the Rosary with Sister Adele, and A Novena to the Queen of Heaven.
 Tau Publishing ceased publishing the abvoementioned titles are now unavailable.
 TAN Books recently published Father Looney’s Shrine devotionals as Our Lady of Good Help: A Prayerbook for Pilgrims.
 His more recent books have reached the status as Catholic best sellers: A Rosary Litany and A Heart Like Mary’s, and A Lenten Journey with Mother Mary.